bridgefy/sdk-android-beta/README.md

 1. [Contact & Support](#contact--support)

 ## Setup
-Bridgefy SDK is available in our public repository to install it you must follow the instructions:
+Bridgefy SDK is available in our public repository.
+To install it you must follow the instructions:

 ```kotlin
 val bridgefy_release_maven_url = "http://104.196.228.98:8081/artifactory/libs-release-local"